Touchscreens: Business as Usual Isn’t an Option

 “Flying out of Newark,” wrote a doctor in the Guardian newspaper on March 20, “I found myself in a departure terminal where every table was festooned with tablet computers on stalks … All food and all payment was to be ordered by touching the tablets.
 Maybe they wipe them clean regularly, I thought, as I watched a kid pick his nose then start playing with the screen.”

-This comment, and many more like it, illustrate a rapid change in consumer perceptions of the hygiene risks of touchscreens in self-serve kiosks.
+This comment, and many more like it, illustrate a rapid change in consumer perceptions of the hygiene risks of touchscreens in interactive kiosks.
 78% of US consumers and 81% of UK consumers now think that public touchscreens are unhygienic.
-This comment, and many more like it, illustrate a rapid change in consumer perceptions of the hygiene risks of touchscreens in self-serve kiosks.

 There have been concerns raised about hygiene before – a widely reported 2018 study found fecal bacteria on the touchscreens of fast-food kiosks.
 However, these concerns did not result in significant changes to consumer behavior.

 No longer.
 Across the world people are voting with their feet – or rather, their hands.
 We’re all resorting to a multitude of low-fi hacks to avoid our hands coming into contact with public surfaces.
 Press and social media are full of advice on how to stay safe while shopping.
 Only around 50% of people say they would be likely to interact with public touchscreens in the future.

 It’s possible, of course, that once the COVID-19 pandemic has passed we will all revert to previous behaviors.
 But it seems unlikely.
 COVID-19 "is one of those rare events that could have wide-ranging, long-term impacts,” Chris Schreiner, director of user experience innovation at Strategy Analytics, told Investor's Business Daily.
 “You would think consumers would be rather wary of interacting with something that thousands of people had touched before them."